sandhawke/schemove/README.md

 Something like scm.rename(quadstore, myschema)

-where myschema might even default to something like require('../schema.ttl'), so it's naturally in your app directory?
+where myschema might even default to something like require('../../schema.ttl'), so it's naturally in your app directory.
+Dunno how to really do that in nodejs.

 ## Formats

-RDF is read using TBD, so currently the acceptable formats are X, Y, Z.  Data is output in the same format read, unless ...
+RDF is read using (TBD), so currently the acceptable formats are (X, Y, Z).
+Data is output in the same format read, unless (TBD).
 Inputs may be URLs or filenames.